-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance or leased vehicle (as applicable) to the Superintendent and other senior management positions.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography and includes other vehicle-related payments, including insurance and maintenance.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance or leased vehicle as applicable to the Superintendent and other senior management positions.
+The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.